qgrid/qgrid.github.io/source/feature/selection.md

 ## How to prevent unselecting if row was clicked again?

-Use `change` information to manipulate with logic of selection.
+If `singleOne` mode is not a case use `selectionChange` event.
 Next lines prevent unselecting of row that was double clicked.

 ```typescript
 model.selectionChanged.on(e => {